fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Request a transcript of studies

-You can request a verified transcript <i>after your university credits have been registered</i>.
+You can request a verified transcript *after your university credits have been registered*.
 To request an official transcript, please contact avoin-student@helsinki.fi.

 - When requesting an official transcript, remember to mention
     - the name of the course,
     - your full name,
-    - your date of birth, and
+    - your date of birth
     - the language of the transcript.

 The transcript will be delivered to you electronically through email.
 Present this document at your institution to have the credits included in your degree.
 The decision to include the credits will be made by your home institution.